RCS Curriculum Programs & Initiatives

 Below are additional resources such as grading scale information and NC Program Standards.

-Through effective relationships with family and community partners, Rockingham County Schools will provide a safe, dynamic, nurturing, and innovative learning environment in which each child has the opportunity to reach his/her highest potential.
+Rockingham County Schools will provide a safe, dynamic and globally competitive education environment in which all students can reach their highest potential.

 Curriculum and Instruction Mission